yeyang1/yeyang1.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an Assistant Professor in the Department of Accounting at the Capital University of Economics and Business (CUEB) in Beijing.
+I am an Associate Professor in the Department of Accounting at the Capital University of Economics and Business (CUEB) in Beijing.
 I obtained my PhD in Economics from City University of New York at Graduate Center.
 My research fields are spatial econometrics, applied microeconomics and bayesian econometrics.

 Email: yeyang557@hotmail.com